mscorcia/Natural-Disaster-Analysis/README.md

 ### Database
 Our database comprises four tables and stores all information used on our model.
 We selected PostgreSQL as our database and stored it at Amazon Web Services (AWS) RDS cloud services.

-We made all data manipulation on pandas, and the output was exported using a csv files format to an AWS S3 bucket.
+All data manipulation was performed in pandas, and the output was exported using a csv files format to an AWS S3 bucket.
 The files stored at the S3 bucket served as input to the Machine Learning (ML) model.

 #### Database information: